openbackendHQ/openfaas-rust-template/README.md

-A fork from [bchalios/rust-openfaas-template](https://github.com/bchalios/rust-openfaas-template) With the goals to be maintained by OpenBackend template
+A fork from [bchalios/rust-openfaas-template](https://github.com/bchalios/rust-openfaas-template) With the goals to be maintained by OpenBackend team.

 # OpenFaas Rust Template